Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

     <div class="content">
         <h3> Surprisal effects in the information packaging of speech variation </h3>
         <p> Supervisors: <a href="https://dnrb.github.io/" target="_blank"> Dr. Barend Beekhuizen (primary advisor) </a> and <a href="http://individual.utoronto.ca/jschertz/index.shtml" target="_blank">Dr. Jessamyn Schertz</a> </p>
-        <p> This project examines how information-theoretic mesures derived from language models influence the realization of speech variation.
-Using large-scale corpora, we investigate whether surprisal predicts how information is distributed across acoustic cues in speech.
-This work connects computational measures of contextual predictability with phonetic variation, aiming to bridge large-scale LLM representations and fine-grained speech patterns. </p>
+        <p> This project examines how computational measures of informativity predict how information is distributed across acoustic cues in speech, aiming to bridge large-scale LLM representations and fine-grained speech patterns. </p>
     </div>
 </div>